NormandErwan/ArucoUnity/README.md

 A typical workflow with Aruco Unity is:

-1. Create and print some markers: read the [Create Markers](https://github.com/NormandErwan/ArucoUnity/wiki/1.-Create-Markers) wiki page.
+1. Create and print some markers: read the [Create Markers](https://normanderwan.github.io/create-markers) documentation page.
-2. Calibrate your camera using a calibration board: read the [Calibrate a Camera](https://github.com/NormandErwan/ArucoUnity/wiki/2.-Calibrate-a-Camera) wiki page.
+2. Calibrate your camera using a calibration board: read the [Calibrate a Camera](https://normanderwan.github.io/calibrate-a-camera) documentation page.
-3. Track your markers: read the [Track Markers](https://github.com/NormandErwan/ArucoUnity/wiki/3.-Track-Markers) wiki page.
+3. Track your markers: read the [Track Markers](https://normanderwan.github.io/track-markers) documentation page.

 ## Build

-Read the [Build From Sources](https://github.com/NormandErwan/ArucoUnity/wiki/Build-From-Sources) wiki page.
+Read the [Build From Sources](https://normanderwan.github.io/build-from-sources) documentation page.

 ## Documentation